Welcome to the Premier Website for Professional Business Analysis

 Capital Budgeting and Capital Review

 Capital budgeting typically begins with a capital review at the start of a capital budget cycle.
 For this, a Capital Review Committee solicits spending proposals and funding requests, organization-wide, for capital acquisitions and capital projects.
-The committee also sets a limit for total capital spending—a capital spending ceiling.
+The committee also sets a limit for total capital spending—a "capital spending ceiling."

 Usually, the funding request total exceeds the capital spending ceiling, and this means that the committee will not fund every request.
 Incoming proposals must therefore compete for available funds.
 As a result, the Review Committee's primary tasks are to evaluate and prioritize all incoming submissions.
 For each proposal, evaluation begins with the hurdle rate test.